pez57/my_record_collection/README.md

     * Key = PORT Value = 8000
     * Key = CREDS Value = Copy and paste the contents of creds.json

-Below config vars in the add buildpacks section you must add the "Python" and "Node.js" buildpacks in that order In your IDE confirm requirements.txt is up to date you using pip freeze > requirements.txt in the teminal.
+Below config vars in the add buildpacks section you must add the "Python" and "Node.js" buildpacks in that order.
+In your IDE confirm requirements.txt is up to date you using pip freeze > requirements.txt in the teminal.
-Push all changes to your github repository
+Push all changes to your github repository.
 Back in Heroku navigate to the deploy page and link your GitHub account.
 Select the branch of your project to deploy click deploy branch Your project will deploy in a few moments and you will have a button to open your app.